cosimograssi95/PCF/HoverEventControl/README.md

 This PCF adds **hover event** support to Power Apps controls.

+It is a technical component with no user interface.

-The plugin supports advanced scenarios such as:
+Key features include support for advanced scenarios such as:

 - Galleries and nested galleries hover events.
 - Custom tooltips and svg animations.